nahidcode/duplicator/readme.txt

 Check out [Duplicator Pro](https://snapcreek.com/duplicator/?utm_source=duplicator_free&utm_medium=wp_org&utm_content=wpo_premium&utm_campaign=duplicator_pro) today!

 = Please Note =
-The underlying logic to backup WordPress, move WordPress and transfer WordPress are very complex.
-It's impossible to know how each system is setup; this is why your feedback is important to us.
+The underlying logic to backup WordPress, move WordPress and transfer WordPress are complex and it's impossible to know how each system is setup; this is why your feedback is important to us.
 Thanks for helping us to make WordPress the best blogging platform in the world.

 = Disclaimer =
 This plugin does require some technical knowledge.
-If you plan to move WordPress or backup WordPress please use it at your own risk and do not forget to back up your files and databases beforehand.
+If you plan to move WordPress or backup WordPress please use it at your own risk and don't forget to back up your files and databases beforehand.
 If you need to move or backup WordPress and would like additional help please visit the Duplicator [resources section](https://snapcreek.com/duplicator/docs/faqs-tech/#faq-resource-030-q?utm_source=duplicator_free&utm_medium=wp_org&utm_content=free_disclaimer&utm_campaign=duplicator_free) .

 = Active Contributors =
 <li>[Paal Joachim Romdahl](http://www.easywebdesigntutorials.com) (Training)</li>